SrijaAlla/Sample_website/README.md

-# SrijaAlla.github.io
+# Sample Landing Page
-For an internship
+For an e-commerce Webiste